Yipara logoYipara

 Listed on MossAI Tools

 Upload a photo of your cat's teeth and gums and get an instant educational AI pattern report.
-Identify visual signs commonly associated with tooth infections, gum disease, stomatitis, tooth resorption, and other dental concerns.
+Identify visual signs commonly associated with tooth infections, gum concerns, severe mouth inflammation, tooth surface deterioration, and other dental concerns.
 Educational only — not a veterinary diagnosis.

 📸 View photo guide for best results ↓